New Jersey Discrimination Lawyer

 Understanding Workplace Discrimination in New Jersey

-Workplace discrimination occurs when an employee or applicant gets treated unfairly because of protected characteristics.
+Workplace discrimination occurs when an employee or applicant is treated unfairly because of protected characteristics.
 These include race, color, religion, sex, gender identity or expression, sexual orientation, national origin, age, disability, genetic information, or any other status protected by law.

 Discrimination in the workplace can take many forms, including: